Am I Responsible for My Domestic Partner's Medical Bills?

 If the claim is based on federal law, such as a Medicaid reimbursement, the domestic partnership won't likely create joint liability since the federal government doesn't recognize couples in civil unions or domestic partnerships as "married."
 But, that rule could change in the future.

-If you haven't yet taken the plunge with your partner, and you're really concerned about his or her debts and the potential for joint liability as a result of your union, it's probably best not to get married or register anywhere.
+If you haven't yet taken the plunge with your partner, and you're concerned about their debts and the potential for joint liability as a result of your union, it's probably best not to register as domestic partners anywhere until you talk to an expert in family law who can walk you through your rights and responsibilities as a domestic partner.

 Considering Divorce?